Learn how to motivate team members at work by creating a culture where they can thrive.

 There’s no single thing that motivates all people, which is why managers need to learn what drives each employee individually.
 Take this opportunity to connect with your employees on a personal level—bond with them as their leader, mentor, and friend.
 When you get to know team members as people, you discover how to motivate them as employees.

 Speaking of leadership, let’s talk about the dreaded “M” word.
 Nothing shows your employees you don’t think they’re capable quite like micromanaging.
 Instead of being a helicopter boss, you need to be a mentor.
-A recent study shows that when a leader is an active mentor, employees report a 102% increase in feeling motivated.
+A recent poll shows that when a leader is an active mentor, employees report a 102% increase in feeling motivated.
 Mentors give their people the tools they need to succeed—then trust them to get the job done.

 The importance of trust in the workplace really can’t be overstated.
 Don’t keep significant company information from your team.
 Instead, treat your people like adults with the emotional intelligence to handle both good and bad news.
 Share your challenges to give them something to overcome and your successes to give them something to celebrate.